SrI: SrImathE SatakOpAya nama: SrImathE rAmAnujAya nama: SrImath varavaramunayE nama:

 - He acquired full/pristine knowledge by bhagavath prasAdham (mercy of bhagavAn).

-- He is attached to emperumAn right from his birth and holds emperumAn as the one who sustains him (unlike samsAris who sustain themselves by food, water, etc).
+- He is attached to emperumAn right from his birth and holds emperumAn as the one who sustains him (unlike samsAris who sustain themselves with food, water, etc).

 - He cannot bear even a moment considering anything other than bhagavAn as the goal.
-Like arjuna, dhasaratha, etc., he wants to pursue bhagavAn eternally and will still not be satisfied with his uncontrollable desire towards bhagavAn.
+Like arjuna, dhaSaratha et al, he wants to pursue bhagavAn eternally and will still not be satisfied with his uncontrollable desire towards bhagavAn.

-- His glories are such that even srI mahAlakshmi and other dear consorts of srIman nArAyaNan, srI lakshmaNa, srI bharatha, srI gOpikAs, etc., cannot be considered equivalent to him.
+- His glories are such that even srI mahAlakshmi and other dear consorts of srIman nArAyaNa, srI lakshmaNa, srI bharatha, srI gOpikAs et al, cannot be considered equivalent to him.
 Just like srI prahlAdhAzhwAn is considered as the best example of sAdhus (devotees), nammAzhwAr‘s each aspect can be considered as an example of many great personalities’ qualities.

-- While being completely overwhelmed by bhagavAn‘s auspicious qualities, considering himself as bhagavAn‘s servant, being situated at the top-most platform of exclusive devotion to bhagavAn, being in a mood of servitude and serving bhagavAn in all possible ways, his presence itself dispelling the ignorance (that exists in the form of ahankAram (considering AthmA as body) and mamakAram (considering oneself as the proprietor of oneself)) of everyone to purify them fully to make them eligible for eternal kainkaryam to bhagavAn in paramapadham, out of his overflowing emotions, he sung thiruviruththam, thiruvAsiriyam, periya thiruvanthAdhi and thiruvAimozhi dhivya prabandhams that clears all doubts that may arise from studying vEdham, vEdhAntham, ithihAsam, purANams, etc.
+- While being completely overwhelmed by bhagavAn‘s auspicious qualities, considering himself as bhagavAn‘s servant, being situated at the top-most platform of exclusive devotion to bhagavAn, being in a mood of servitude and serving bhagavAn in all possible ways, his presence itself dispelling the ignorance (that exists in the form of ahankAram (considering AthmA as body) and mamakAram (considering oneself as the proprietor of oneself)) of everyone to purify them fully to make them eligible for eternal kainkaryam to bhagavAn in paramapadham, out of his overflowing emotions, he sang thiruviruththam, thiruvAsiriyam, periya thiruvanthAdhi and thiruvAimozhi dhivya prabandhams which clear all doubts which may arise from studying vEdham, vEdhAntham, ithihAsam, purANam etc.

-If this is the outcome of nammAzhwAr‘s overflowing emotion – how does these have proper count of pAsurams, proper grammatical structure, etc?
-Just like by brahmA’s mercy/boon, the curse which was recited by vAlmIki out of sorrow (in seeing the male dove being hunted down by a hunter) turned into a slOka and eventually lead to the reciting of srI rAmAyaNa, this prabandham (and other dhivya prabandhams) too came out to be perfect by the grace of bhagavAn.
+If this is the outcome of nammAzhwAr‘s overflowing emotion – how do these have proper count of pAsurams, proper grammatical structure etc?
+Just like by brahmA’s mercy/boon, the curse which was recited by vAlmIki out of sorrow (in seeing the male dove being hunted down by a hunter) turned into a slOka and eventually led to the reciting of srI rAmAyaNa, this prabandham (and other dhivya prabandhams) too came out to be perfect by the grace of bhagavAn.

 A series of questions are raised (if raised by persons who are not familiar with these principles) and answered by nanjIyar here:

-- In which category, these dhivya prabandhams belong to?
-These dhivya prabandhams fall under the category of the main literature that focus on purushArththam (ultimate goal).
+- In which category, would these dhivya prabandhams belong to?
+These dhivya prabandhams fall under the category of the main literature that focusses on purushArththam (ultimate goal).

 - How did these prabandhams come into existence?
 Being engrossed in bhagavath anubhavam (divine experience with bhagavAn) which leads to great bliss that facilitated the arrival of these prabandhams.

-- Who is the propagator for this? srIman nArAyaNan who is the divine consort of srI mahAlakshmi and who is the goal for everyone is the propagator of these prabandhams.
+- Who is the propagator for this? srIman nArAyaNa who is the divine consort of srI mahAlakshmi and who is the goal for everyone is the propagator of these prabandhams.